-What does It's All Been Done mean?
+What do you think It's All Been Done means?

 Barenaked Ladies: It's All Been Done Meaning